lucas-albers-lz4/irr/README.md

 ### Example: Redirecting Images to Harbor

 Harbor is a commonly used private registry with pull-through cache capabilities.
-To use `helm-image-override` with Harbor:
+To use `irr` with Harbor:

 1. First, set up pull-through caching in Harbor:
    - Create projects in Harbor for each source registry (e.g., `dockerio`, `quayio`)